myshmeh/game-genre-tour/shooterGames/kanban.md

   - [x] schedule behaviour
   - [x] take a damage when collided with bullets
   - [x] die when 0 life point
+- [x] transitions
+   - [x] game opening to gameplay
+   - [x] to game clear/over
+     - [x] may not be a separate scene (more of overlap of half-transparent screen)
+       - got a bug not being able to restart/start the gameplay scene again.. reloaded the webpage instead
+ - [x] fx
+   - [x] player explosion
+   - [x] enemy explosion